Design and Simulate Your Power Supply PCB With the Best ECAD Software

 - As you start your PCB layout for your power supply, make sure you implement best DFM practices to ensure your board can easily pass through fabrication.

-Build and simulate this high-quality PCB layouts for an LLC resonant converter in Altium Designer.
+Build and simulate this high-quality PCB layout for an LLC resonant converter in Altium Designer.

 By now it should be clear that designing safe power supplies requires multiple design tools, analysis steps, components, and simulations.
 To stay productive, power electronics designers need a complete set of PCB layout, simulation, and component sourcing tools, and designers can work at maximum productivity when all their design tools are in a single program.